 At the time, Idaho didn’t have laws or even a procedure in place on how to handle juveniles who committed such awful crimes, but Miller was sentenced to two years in prison in the State Penitentiary.
 He relocated to Seattle, and some time later was allegedly in a shootout with Seattle Police, in which he died.
 We have been unable to confirm this incident however.
 What we did find is that Miller’s family split around the time of his release, and it is plausible his family had relocated to Seattle for work, clearly, they had drawn the ire of Caldwell residents over this senseless crime.
 But we did locate part of Miller’s family in Western Montana, in another farm community, and a headstone at a family plot that seems to be for Miller, but that also is not confirmed.
 If this is the same Bobby Miller, the shootout in Seattle never happened.
 It’s quite possible that the family became so secretive that the headstone was to exacerbate the problem, as the family history has become quite secretive over the years, perhaps out of shame.

 As stated previously, Deputy Mel States was permanently paralyzed from the waist down because of the shooting.
 He stayed on with the Ada County Sheriff’s Office, working in the communications center until he retired.

 Chief Judd was hospital-bound for the remainder of his life.
 He was survived by his wife and son.
 He described the pain, agony, and depression a paraplegic suffers in a self-authored column in the local newspaper.
-We’ve added a download link for you to read it for yourself.
-We feel it captures so much of how this incident truly played out, and makes our remembrance of Chief Judd seem minor in comparison.
+His article captures so much of how this incident truly played out and makes our remembrance of Chief Judd seem minor in comparison.

 In memory of Chief of Police Keith Judd